Bile Duct Cancer (Cholangiocarcinoma)

 • Invitation Letter from Indian Hospital: A formal letter explaining the course of treatment and how long it will last.

-• Recent medical records: X-rays, MRIs, blood tests, and a referral note by a doctor in the home country.
+• Recent Medical records: X-rays, MRIs, blood tests, and a referral note by a doctor in the home country.

-• Completed visa application form: With passport-size photographs according to specifications.
+• Completed Visa Application Form: With passport-size photographs according to specifications.

-• Proof of means: Bank statements dated in the past few months or health insurance.
+• Proof of Means: Bank statements dated in the past few months or health insurance.

-• Medical Attendant visa: Needed for a companion or caregiver traveling with the patient.
+• Medical Attendant Visa: Needed for a companion or caregiver traveling with the patient.

 It is advisable to refer to the Indian consulate or your medical facilitator for the latest information and help in documentation.

-Top Bile Duct Cancer Specialists in India
+Edhacare: Medical Tourism Company for Bile Duct Cancer Treatment in India

-Is bile duct cancer treatable?
+1. Is bile duct cancer treatable?

 Early-stage bile duct cancer is potentially treatable with surgery, but advanced stages usually need lifelong treatment and follow-up.

-What are the typical symptoms?
+2. What are the typical symptoms?

 Typical symptoms of bile duct cancer include jaundice, weight loss, abdominal pain, dark urine, pale stools, and itching caused by bile flow obstruction.

-How is bile duct cancer diagnosed?
+3. How is bile duct cancer diagnosed?

 Diagnosis for this type of cancer is usually done through imaging tests, blood tests, endoscopy, and biopsy to establish malignancy and ascertain the location and stage of the cancer.

-Can bile duct cancer recur after treatment?
+4. Can bile duct cancer recur after treatment?

 Yes, it can recur.
 Ongoing follow-up with imaging and blood work detects and treats recurrence early.

-What raises the risk of bile duct cancer?
+5. What raises the risk of bile duct cancer?

 Risk factors are bile duct inflammation, liver flukes, primary sclerosing cholangitis, infection with hepatitis B/C, and some inherited diseases.